glest/glest-source/BUILD.md

 ### Linux

-To get the game up and running quickly, use the following command:
+For Linux there are three options:

+1. (Recommended) Using a Flatpak: https://github.com/glest/io.glest.Glest

+2. Using the build script:

        git clone https://github.com/Glest/glest-source.git glest; sudo glest/mk/linux/setup.sh

    Then run the following command to start the game:

        glest/mk/linux/build/glest

    To update and rebuild the game, simply rerun `sudo glest/mk/linux/setup.sh`, as it performs a `git pull` as part of the process.

+3. Using building manually using CMake (see below)

 #### For a more thorough approach: